Additional menu

 How we ranked

 Since astaxanthin is a supplement that’s undergone a lot of scientific research, we hewed pretty close to the clinical recommendations with regards to dosage when formulating our rankings.
+Here were the criteria we used:

+Dosage in line with the best clinical research.
 Just by restricting our field of products to those that provided an adequate dose of astaxanthin (at least 4 mg of pure astaxanthin per capsule), the number of products that were eligible for the rankings dropped pretty sharply.

+Astaxanthin-focused supplements only.
 For the sake of purity and efficacy, we chose to focus only on products whose primary purpose was supplying astaxanthin—we dropped multi-ingredient antioxidant supplements whose primary goal was not delivering astaxanthin specifically.

 We did, however, include brands that provided astaxanthin alongside one or two other potentially useful secondary compounds, such as the alpha-lipoic acid in Dr. Mercola’s Astaxanthin, as long as these secondary ingredients could plausibly enhance the efficacy of the astaxanthin, either in terms of bioavailability or in terms of biological action.

-At this point, we also eliminated any astaxanthin products that did not deliver their astaxanthin in some kind of lipid (i.e. an oil or a fat).
+Lipid-dissolved astaxanthin for maximum bioavailability.
+We also eliminated any astaxanthin products that did not deliver their astaxanthin in some kind of lipid (i.e. an oil or a fat).

 We made this decision because astaxanthin is always found in nature dissolved in a lipid (for example, in krill oil), and it’s best absorbed when dissolved in some kind of fat or oil.
-After dropping products that didn’t include astaxanthin in a lipid soluble form, we started looking at the quality of the lipid that astaxanthin was delivered in.

 We rewarded supplements that used highly coveted types of oils, like coconut oil or olive oil, rating these products highly, while astaxanthin supplements that used cheaper and less healthy oils like soybean oil or canola oil ended up lower in the rankings.

+Vegan-friendly capsule formulations.
 We also put a higher priority than usual on vegan and vegetarian-friendly capsules and ingredients, because astaxanthin (which is derived from microalgae) is a popular way for vegetarians and vegans to get some of the antioxidant power that you’d usually have to get from seafood like salmon, shrimp, or krill.

 Our final rankings represent the best options for astaxanthin on the market right now.
 These products are effective, potent, and free of unnecessary fillers and binders.